dimitrit/waduzitdo/readme.md

 ### Introduction
 WADUZITDO is a high level interpreted language that fits in less than 256 bytes of memory on a 6502 based system.
 The language was conceived by Larry Kheriaty to demonstrate 'what a computer can do in a manner simple enough for almost anyone to understand'. [^1]

-A small number of examples showing the capabilities of the language are included.

 ### WADUZITDO statements
-WADUZITDO is derived from the PILOT language.
+WADUZITDO is derived from the PILOT language [^2].
 For the sake of simplicity WADUZITDO supports only 5 statements:

 `T:text`
    The _type_ statement displays a line of text on the terminal.